huiguangwang/huiguangwang.github.io/_posts/2025-01-18-Recent-Publications20250120.md

 ---
-title: Blog-One paper has been accepted to Automation in Construction and a patent is authorized by CNIPA
+title: Blog-One paper has been accepted to Automation in Construction
 classes: wide
 author_profile: true
 date: 2025-01-20